kevinyswong/kevinyswong.github.io/index.md

 <b id="2024-08-29">2024-08-29, 四.</b>

-I found myself on a college campus last night, sitting on a bench overlooking a small stream and a footbridge crossing over towards the dorms.
+I found myself on a college campus last night, sitting on a bench overlooking a small stream and a footbridge crossing over to the dorms.
 It was an evening in late summer, still humid and balmy, the skies dark, the scenery illuminated by the light from the buildings on the other side—the first week of classes, before students settle into coursework and routines.
 Around me was a palpable atmosphere of anticipation and eagerness for the semester ahead.
 Gazing at the comings and goings of the students, I was sitting and reflecting on the passing of time, on the growing distance between me and the next generation, how I am having less and less in common with these new faces who are just starting their lives.
 A group of friends walked by, and a young lass asked if I was okay.
 Of course I was, I responded, springing up with a glowing smile.
 After they passed, I mused: why the question?
 Did I look morose, just entertaining my thoughts as is my custom?
 But at least she didn't call me a darling, as I have been in the past by folks who must have mistaken my starry-eyed, demure, and slightly off-kilter demeanor for a tame youth's innocence.

 <br>